SebastianStoneham/sebastianstoneham.github.io/index.md

 ## About Me

-I am an awesome student at Lehigh, you should hire me!
+Hi My name is Sebastuan and I am a student at Lehigh University.

 <!-- Upload your own photo and change the path -->